skip to main content skip to search skip to footer skip to accessibility statement

 Winter mortality in ages 85+

-Winter mortality index, age 85+, persons, Southampton and England trendExcess winter deaths for those aged 85+ are estimated by comparing deaths for those aged 85+ in the four winter months: December to March with the average of the four-month periods before and after.
+Winter mortality index, age 85+, persons, Southampton and England trendExcess winter deaths for those aged 85+ are estimated by comparing those deaths in the four winter months: December to March with the average of the four-month periods before and after.
 The number of excess winter deaths depends on the temperature and the level of disease in the population as well as other factors, such as how well equipped people are to cope with the drop in temperature.
-Most excess winter deaths are due to circulatory and respiratory diseases, and the majority occur amongst the elderly population.
+Most excess winter deaths are due to circulatory or respiratory diseases and the majority occur amongst the elderly population.

-In Southampton’s wards for the period 2019-20 to 2021-22, (3 year pooled) for those aged 85 and over, the largest areas are Thornhill (77.1%) and Swaythling (52.0%).
+In Southampton’s wards for the period 2019-20 to 2021-22, (3 year pooled) for those aged 85+, the highest ratio areas are Thornhill (77.1%) and Swaythling (52.0%).
 This is compared to 16.5% in Southampton.
 Bevois has the lowest ratio of -14.3%, a negative number meaning that there are more deaths during the summer months.

 When looking at localities, the East side of the city had the highest ratio of 18.2%.
 Both East and West were above the Southampton average.
 North and Central had the lowest ratio of 14.9%, and a decrease from the previous 3 years pooled.